ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Highlights

 - Important Changes to Keynames
-- Debian Packaging with CPack
+- Debian and Fedora Packaging with CPack
 - <<HIGHLIGHT3>>

 <a id="br-1"></a>